Write Your First NFT

 • Git: Used for code management and obtain examples.

-• Node.js: Install it from .
+• Node.js: Install it from nodejs.org.

 • Pharos Devnet/Testnet Access: Access to a Pharos node (local or remote) for interacting with the blockchain.